kurt-rhee/kurt-rhee.github.io/_posts/2024-02-04-so-you-want-to-be-a-pv-performance-engineer.md

 to use the software in a clever way to calculate something that it wasn't explicity programmed to do.

 Read all of the help files.
-If the help files don't help, go find another performance modeling software and read their help files on the same topic.
-You don't need a subscription to read PlantPredict's help files.
+If PVSyst's help files don't give you enough information, go find another performance modeling software and read their help files on the same topic.
-You don't need a subscription to read SolarFarmer's helpfile.
-SAM is free!
+You don't need a subscription to read PlantPredict or SolarFarmer's technical documentation.
-Pvlib is open source!
+System Advisor model (SAM) is literally free.
+I put a lot of time into making sure that the technical documentation at PlantPredict is detailed and easy to read, and I can tell that the SolarFarmer and SAM teams are doing the same.
+It also goes almost without saying that there is nothing better than pvlib in terms of seeing exactly what a model does, down the code level.

-Any time there is a topic that I need to know better, I refer to all five sources.
-PV performance modeling has no golden book which encompasses everything you need to know, but it does have free tutors everywhere if you know where to look.
+The field of PV performance modeling has no golden book which encompasses everything you need to know, but it does have free resources everywhere if you know where to look.

 # Step 3 - Find your niche